Bombardier in talks to sell business-jet unit to Textron - WSJ

 Feb 4 (Reuters) - Canada's Bombardier Inc BBdB.TO is in talks to sell its business-jet unit to U.S. maker of Cessna jets, Textron Inc TXT.N, the Wall Street Journal reported, citing people familiar with the matter.

-The move will help the struggling Canadian train and plane maker to pare its debts, the report said.
+The move will help the struggling Canadian train and plane maker to pare its billion of dollars in debts, the report said.

+Bombardier's shares have plunge more than 30% so far this year.
+On Jan 16, it flagged a 2019 profit warning, citing problematic rail contracts, as well as warned of a potential write down in the value of a plane partnership with Europe's planemaker Airbus AIR.PA.

+Bombardier declined comment on the WSJ report, but a source familiar with the company's thinking told Reuters it was holding talks over both rail and aviation assets to keep all its options open.

 ((ankit.ajmera@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6182 2596;))